first published in the July 2021 Equiery

 Our mission is to lobby state and local government for sensible and economically sound policies that affect the horse industry, and to provide educational and business networking resources for the Maryland horse community.
 We have been helping the Maryland horse industry for over 35 years.

 MHC publishes a trade magazine–The Equiery–in which we disseminate horse industry news, educational articles, photos, and profiles on horse businesses and horse people.
 The Equiery also maintains a service directory for businesses that serve the Maryland horse industry, as well as a lesson and boarding barn directory.

-MHC has nine standing committees:
+MHC has eight standing committees:

 1. the Executive Committee;

 2. the Government Relations Committee;